Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 - **Contextual Relevance**: Align emotional expressions with specific contexts for AI-generated music, such as storytelling, ambiance, or social commentary.

 ## 2. Evaluation of AI Limitations
-- **Technical Constraints**: Acknowledge current AI models' limitations in terms of emotional depth and authenticity.
+- **Technical Constraints**: Recognize current limitations of AI models relating to emotional depth and authenticity.
-- **Subjectivity of Emotion**: Address the inherent subjectivity of emotions that may hinder AI's performance in creating universally resonant music.
+- **Subjectivity in Emotion**: Address the subjective nature of emotions that may affect the AI's performance in crafting universally appealing music.

 ## 3. Community Collaboration for Feedback
 - **Collect Feedback**: Establish channels for musicians, emotional psychologists, and the AI community to provide feedback on emotional representations.